KnightOS/KnightOS/boot-patch/README.md

 Once you have completed these instructions, you should be able to install KnightOS normally.

 Credit to [Brandon Wilson](http://brandonw.net/) for providing the patch.

+## Boot Code 1.04+

+If your calculator's boot code version is greater than 1.03, this patch will not work for you.
+However, you may be able to find a patch that will work.
+Search Google and you may find what you are looking for.